terra-campaigns/degenesis/directory/Purgare/AltairEnvoys/IO.md

 ---

+**Rumours**

-Rumour: The Hellvetics and Anabaptists are pacifying the country.
+- The Hellvetics and Anabaptists are pacifying the country.
 Hosts of Apocalyptics are rarely to be found there.
 There is at least one chronicler there.
+- The monks of Lucatore are an ascetic persuasion of the Anabaptists.
+They live the Neognosis more strictly than the Anabaptists in the North who are closer to other Cults.

 {% endcomment %}